cambridge/thesis/README.md

 Download and exchange the new logos with `CUni.eps` and/or `CUni.pdf`.

-## _Q6_: My college's shield/coat of arms/crest is not included.
+## _Q6_: My college's shield/coat of arms/crest is not a vector-based image.
 Why u no include it?

-The shields are being added on the go (when somebody, who uses them, provides them).

 If you find a distributable vector-based image of your college's shield you can report it as an issue or mail it to contributors directly (refer to question __Q1__ above).